 In addition to the FCA’s statutory powers, a number of memoranda of understanding are in place between UK regulators and their overseas counterparts (most notably the SEC and other US regulators) concerning co-operation and information sharing.
 Recent years have seen significant co-operation between the SEC and the FCA and its cognate agencies.

 Responding to an investigation (and conducting an internal investigation) will require data about individuals to be processed.
 Such an exercise will engage a number of data protection considerations.
 A company cannot assume that complying with the data protection requirements in the investigated jurisdiction will mean compliance with overseas data protection laws.
-And local law may restrict a company’s ability to transfer individual data overseas.
+Local law may also restrict a company’s ability to transfer individual data overseas.
 The European Union’s General Data Protection Regulation (GDPR) came into force on 25 May 2018 and applies within the EU and to those data controllers and processors outside the EU who offer goods and services to EU consumers.
 Chapter 5 of the GDPR deals with transfers of data to third countries (and international organisations) and re-enacts existing restrictions on transferring data to countries that do not have adequate privacy protections in circumstances where other ‘appropriate safeguards’ are not in place.
 The GDPR introduces a limited derogation to its principles based on ‘compelling legitimate interests’, which could cover non-repetitive transfers to foreign regulators, but would require prior notification to the relevant data protection authority.

 Blocking statutes prevent the disclosure of certain documents for the purpose of legal proceedings in a foreign jurisdiction, except pursuant to procedures set out in an international treaty or agreement.
 Article 1bis of the French Blocking Statute provides: